AuFeld/AuFeld.github.io/_posts/2020-05-30-TransferMarket.md

 acquire new players from other clubs.

-## Hypothesis Objectives
+## Hypothesis

-- Are football clubs in the English Premier League better at procuring players then others?
+Larger football clubs, known as the 'Big Six' (Manchester United, Manchester City, Liverpool, Chelsea, Tottenham, and Arsenal), in the English Premier League are better at procuring players in the Transfermarket then other clubs who have greater financial constraints.
-- Identify club investment strategies for player acquisitions to achieve success in the EPL.

 ## Methodology